Views: 8583

 History of RTSP streaming

 For quite some time, RTSP streaming has been available.
 In 1996-97, a collaboration between RealNetworks, Netscape, and Columbia University created and deployed the protocol.
 RealNetworks’ RealAudio and Netscape’s LiveMedia were used to transmit audio and video while the RTSP standard was being developed.
-Its major objective was to provide media streams with “VCR-like control” (only the oldies in the house will know this) which refers to the increasingly popular ability to play, stop, rewind, and manage the streaming experience in different modes.
+Its major objective was to provide media streams with “VCR-like control” (only the oldies in the house will know this), which refers to the increasingly popular ability to play, stop, rewind, and manage the streaming experience in different modes.

 Adoption of RTSP streaming (RFC2326)

-In essence, RTSP is an application-layer protocol that connects with a media host server to issue signals.
+RTSP is an application-layer protocol that connects with a media host server to issue signals.
 Most RTSP servers have traditionally used RTP (Real-time Transport Protocol) and RTCP (Real-time Control Protocol) to deliver their media streams.

 The evolvement of RTSP streaming